jollyjester9/PoV-Display/README.md

 $$ {144 \over 360} \times 60 = 24 $$

-The Rotating disk is spun using an RS-775 motor, a PWM dimmer is used to control motor RPM
+The Rotating disk is spun using an RS-775 motor, a PWM dimmer is used to control motor RPM;
 ![Motor](Images/Motor_and_PWM.jpeg)

 ## Code overview